troyfigiel/monorepo/README.md

 I will need to use a tool like deploy-rs to deploy my configurations.
 I have a VPS and I do not want to always have to deploy by calling nixos-rebuild from an ssh connection.

+I am currently using home-manager as a NixOS module, but I would also like to be able to use home-manager on non-NixOS.
+This means I will need to separate out my home-manager config.

 Learning more about Nix:
 - Start using LUKS Disk Encryption
 - Create my own iso